 - put a focus on ensuring baselines exist to enable judgements to be made about progress over time.

-- Recommending and advising: Insights and tools don’t design or improve products and services on their own, people do and that requires influence.
-Delivering an improved Customer Experience requires processes to change, different people, technology, and skills.
+Insights and tools don’t design or improve products and services on their own, people do and that requires influence.
+Delivering an improved customer experience requires processes to change, different people, technology, and skills.
 More specifically you’ll need to connect with people who have deep specialist knowledge inside the organisation and possibly influence them to make change.
-A strong Customer Experience team with patience, knowledge, expertise, and influence will be necessary to achieve the outcomes of differentiation.
+A strong customer experience team with patience, knowledge, expertise, and influence will be necessary to achieve the outcomes of differentiation.
 There’s no two ways about it, it’s hard but it can be done.

 This is my take on things.
 Do fellow customer experience professionals agree?